What Do You Need to Know to Specify a PTO?

 TYPES OF POWER TAKE-OFFS

-Mechanical PTOs are those which are engaged when gears slide into mesh with each other.
+Mechanical PTOs are those that are engaged when gears slide into mesh with each other.
 Since a PTO is essentially a non-synchronized gearbox, it is important that the operator make certain that the transmission gears stop turning before engaging the PTO.
 Engaging a mechanical PTO with the transmission gears turning will result in PTO and or transmission damage.

 Mechanical PTOs are commonly engaged by means of a lever, cable, or air pressure, and are typically found on manual transmissions.
 Muncie Power’s TG Series is the most popular mechanical shift PTO.
 Other Muncie Power model series of this type are the SH Series and 82 Series.

 On the other hand, the most common PTO found on an automatic transmission is a clutch shift PTO.
 Rather than engaging by means of a sliding gear, the clutch shift PTO utilizes clutch disks and friction plates to engage.
 When hydraulic or air pressure is applied to an internal piston the clutch disks and friction plates are forced together, engaging the PTO.
 Since there is no possibility of gear clash, this type of PTO can even be engaged with the vehicle in motion (as long as the truck engine speed remains under 1000 RPM).
-Muncie Power’s clutch shift PTO series include the A20 Series, CS10/11 Series, and CS41 Series models.
+Muncie Power’s clutch shift PTO series includes the A20 Series, CS10/11 Series, and CS41 Series models.

 MUNCIE POWER PRODUCTS PTO APPLICATION ASSISTANCE

-Muncie Power can help you determine the correct PTO model to meet your requirements.
-Our user-friendly, online product specification software program—the PTO Builder—is easily accessible, and the Customer Service Department available at 1-800-367-7867.
+An image of the M-Power Specification Software logo.Muncie Power can help you determine the correct PTO model to meet your requirements.
+Our user-friendly, online product specification software program—the PTO Builder—is easily accessible, and the Customer Service Department is available at 1-800-367-7867.

 RELATED ARTICLES: